trinidad/trinidad_scheduler_extension/README.rdoc

       _logger.info "I am inside this block" #=> prints "I am inside this block" end

-Behind the scemes *run_later* is actually implemented using an anonymous class that inherits from TrinidadScheduler.Simple to schedule the run.
+Behind the scenes *run_later* is actually implemented using an anonymous class that inherits from TrinidadScheduler.Simple to schedule the run.

 Inspiration